jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 With speaker-provided materials (video and Jupyter notebooks), JupyterCon volunteers and NumFOCUS staff will build an online course.
 It can include quizzes and auto-graded "homework" exercises, to reinforce the partcipants' learning.

+The course platform includes a custom extension that allows creating course content _from any publicly available Jupyter notebook_, using its URL.
+Pulling content from Jupyter notebooks allows us to build a learning sequence from the author-provided content, without duplication.

+We also have a custom extension that allows writing exercises for the participants that are tested on-the-fly for correctness.
+This allows creating Jupyter-based "homework" assignments that are auto-graded in the platform.

 ### JupyterHub/MyBinder

 JupyterCon is deploying a dedicated JupyterHub server that all participants will have access to.